to the BVI!

 - Internet

 Access...
-Internet access is becoming more available
+Internet access is becoming much more

-in the BVI.
+available in the BVI.
 Click

 Here for a list of public access locations for Internet